 Be sure to visit the OIE Study Abroad website at http://www.southalabama.edu/studyabroad/ to begin your research.
 The website contains information on how to get started, financing your program, and a comprehensive list of pre-approved study abroad programs and partners.
 While researching a passport or visa programs, consider the following: eligibility requirements, location, course offerings, and costs.
 You should also meet with your faculty advisor for assistance in selecting a program based on courses related to your degree.

 Studying abroad can be one of the highlights of your university career, giving you wonderful and challenging experiences that will allow you to grow both academically and professionally.
 Where will you study abroad?

-For more information on a four-year academic plan please contact Dr. Nancy Howell (email@example.com).
+For more information on a four-year academic plan, please contact Ms. Daisy Grant (email@example.com) or Ms. Julia Kristman (firstname.lastname@example.org.)
 Degree plans provide only a suggested schedule; make sure to meet with your academic advisor to find the actual schedule that is right for you.

 For additional degree information, visit the undergraduate bulletin.

 For More Information

 For more information on this program, visit the departmental website.
 Additionally, any social work faculty can provide more information about USA's social work program.

 Department of Sociology, Anthropology, and Social Work